YUGESH7639/gp-lab-manual/exno 1.md

 properties in Unreal Engine.

 ## Procedure:
-1. Launch Unreal Engine and create/open a project.
+1.Launch Unreal Engine and create/open a project.

 2.Create a new material in the Content Browser.